synfig/synfig-docs-dev/docs/common/Setting up QtCreator IDE.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
     • Set processor count

         Depending on your generated build files, the build system might utilize parallelism during build process or it might run only on one CPU.
-If you want to control the no of CPUs to be utilized by CMake during build process you can set it from you left panel Projects > Build & Run > Your kit > Build > Build Steps.
-Expand Build Steps by clicking Details and enter the number of CPU in the CMake arguments entry box.
-For instance, -j 4
+If you want to control the number of CPUs to be utilized by CMake during build process you can set it from Projects > Build > CMake arguments.
+For instance, if you've a quad-core processor, you can use -j 4

         .. image:: ../images/qtcreator_make_processor.png

     • Change run configuration

-        QtCreator, by default, sets synfig_bin but usually we are testing the GUI frontend so change it to synfigstudio from  Projects > Build & Run > Your kit > Run > Run configuration
+        QtCreator, by default, sets synfig_bin to be run as our output but usually we are testing the GUI frontend so change it to synfigstudio from  Projects > Run > Run configuration

         .. image:: ../images/qtcreator_make_run.png